What is an Annuity?

 Historically, it has been possible for a fixed or deferred annuity to offer a better interest rate than a certificate of deposit (CD) or a money market account.

 One notable advantage of a fixed annuity is tax-deferred growth, which is not available with CDs or Money Market accounts.
-This means that you can accumulate interest in the annuity without paying taxes on it until you withdraw the funds.
+This means that taxes are not owed until the end of the contract.

-When the fixed period of the annuity ends, typically aligned with the surrender period, you have the flexibility to transition to another fixed annuity or explore alternative investment options as per your preference.
+When the fixed period of the annuity ends, typically aligned with the surrender period, there is flexibility to transition to another fixed annuity or explore alternative investment options.

-Additionally, with a fixed annuity, you typically have limited access to your principal, often allowing up to 10% withdrawals or in the case of a qualified life event.
+Additionally, a fixed annuity grants limited access to your principal, often allowing up to 10% withdrawals or in the case of a qualifying life event.
 This feature sets it apart from CDs or money market accounts, where such access to principal is usually not available.

 Consider Using a SPIA instead of withdrawal strategy from traditional retirement accounts